ibm-cloud-docs/vpc/at-events.md

 | volume  | is.volume.volume.read    | One or more volumes were retrieved  |
 {: caption="Table 18.
 Actions that generate events for storage resources" caption-side="top"}

-An event will not contain a volume name if there was no information available at the time of the event.
-For example, when you make a request to create a volume but do not provide a volume name, the information will not be available and will not appear in the event.
+An event does not contain a volume name if no information is available at the time of the event.
+For example, when you make a request to create a volume but do not provide a volume name, the information is not available and does not appear in the event.
 {:note}

 ## Supported locations
 {: #at-supported-locations}

-{{site.data.keyword.at_full}} support is currently available for the Dallas location.
+{{site.data.keyword.at_full}} support is available for the Dallas location.

 ## Viewing events
 {: #at_ui}